semanticClimate/p/en/posts/resources.md

 ### Overview of the reports
 There's WG1 which is `physical science`, WG2, which is `adaptation` and WG3 which is `mitigation`.
-There are special reports on ocean and Cryosphere.
+There are special reports on `Ocean and Cryosphere`.
 Cryosphere means all the frozen water on the planet.
 So icebergs, glaciers, ice sheets and so on.